 Are Your Products Ocean Safe?

-Not only can some of the products we use be harmful to our hair and body, but they could be responsible for harming marine life, as well.
+Not only can some of the products we use be harmful to our hair and body, but also they could be responsible for harming marine life.
 We’re familiar with the damage that oxybenzone and chemical-laden sunscreens have on the Great Barrier Reef (which is in a pretty critical state due to climate change and human impacts), but it turns out that we use a lot of other products that are damaging.
 This includes hair care, makeup, and skincare products.

 One of the biggest offenders of commercial skincare is microbeads.
 Think of the cleansers with those colorful little beads in them.
 These beads are not an actual ingredient, they’re just plastic.
 This plastic bounces off of your skin and gets sucked down the drain.
 Since they’re plastic, the microbeads don’t degrade.
 Once those particles make their way to the ocean, fish and other marine creatures ingest them.